Sam2208/WAAD-full-stack-app/README.md

 $ cd WAAD-full-stack-app
 ```

-Once inside, as mentioned, follow the backend and frontend folders respectively.
+Once inside, as mentioned, enter the backend and frontend folders and run the commands respectively.